DataBiosphere/bdcat-integration-tests/README.md

 # Biodata Catalyst Integration Testing

-Dedicated to integration testing between components for the biodata catalyst grant.
+Dedicated to integration testing between components for the Biodata Catalyst grant.

 ### How to Trigger Integration Tests Externally